by Lady H

 When I don't say anything but fidget from foot to foot, trying to assess the best way of escaping from his grasp, he pulls out the pills again.

 He offers me one with a tight-lipped smile, but I don't go to take it.
 He pushes it towards my mouth and I try to back away, but he's got his whole arm wrapped around my waist, holding me in place and force feeding me like a child.

 I gasp at the stranger staring back at me, green eyes just like mine blinking in surprise.
 A tangle of fiery hair has escaped her bun, hanging limp about her shoulders.
-There’s an ugly dark stain on the front of her green dress.
+There’s an ugly dark stain on the front of her emerald dress.
 Her skin looks sheeny and sticky; she’s so dishevelled she’s barely recognisable.